 Laws related to domestic violence are found in the Florida Statutes Sections 784.011 – 784.085.
 These statutes include definitions and penalties related to crimes that often come into play in domestic violence cases, including:

-When one of these crimes is committed by a family or household member against another member of the family or household and it results in harmful or offensive contact, injury or death, the crime is considered domestic violence and should be handled with the help of a Ft Lauderdale domestic violence attorney.
+When one of these crimes is committed by a family or household member against another member of the family or household and it results in harmful or offensive contact, kidnapping, injury or death, the crime is considered domestic violence and should be handled with the help of a domestic abuse lawyer in Ft.
+Lauderdale.

-When someone is accused of domestic violence in Fort Lauderdale, they should expect a vigorous prosecution.
-A number of years ago the State Attorney’s Office in Fort Lauderdale in Broward County designated a special prosecution unit for domestic violence that handles only domestic violence related cases.
+When someone is accused of domestic violence, they should expect a vigorous prosecution.
+A number of years ago the State Attorney’s Office in Broward County designated a special prosecution unit for domestic violence that handles only domestic violence related cases.
 In addition, the Fort Lauderdale has a domestic violence unit in the court system with designated domestic violence judges.
-Someone accused of domestic violence in Fort Lauderdale should expect a fairly vigorous prosecution and should also consider hiring a domestic violence defense attorney in Fort Lauderdale who has a great deal of experience who has been practicing in Fort Lauderdale for a number of years.
+Someone accused of domestic violence should expect a fairly vigorous prosecution and should also consider hiring a domestic violence defense attorney who has a great deal of experience who has been practicing in Ft.
+Lauderdale for a number of years.

 After an arrest and charge with a crime related to domestic violence, contact Ft.
 Lauderdale attorneys will lead to a free initial consultation and intake meeting to discuss and assess your case.
 At the first meeting, an attorney will walk through the ins and outs of your case and provide advice on the appropriate steps to take.
 If you are facing false accusations of violence, it is important to communicate your history with your attorney.